 Have you ever wondered what happens to the contents of your blue, brown and black/green bin once it has been collected?
 Well, here we explain the journey of your waste.

-Once your blue bin has been collected, our vehicle takes the accumulated material to William Tracey in Linwood where it is separated into its component parts (paper, cardboard, plastic bottles, tins and cans) and sold on to the open market to be used as those products again.
+Once your blue bin has been collected, our vehicle takes the accumulated material to a recycling processor where it is separated into its component parts (paper, cardboard, plastic bottles, tins and cans) and then recycled into new products.

-Once your brown bin has been collected, our vehicle takes the accumulated material to Scottish Water in Cumbernauld where it is put into large vessels to be air and heat treated.
-This turns the material into compost where it is then used for agricultural use.
+Once your brown bin has been collected, our vehicle takes it to a processor where it is put into large vessels to be air and heat treated.
+This can be used for agricultural purposes.

-Once your food waste bin has been collected, our vehicles take the accumulated material to Barr Environmental in Alexandria where it is processed and used for industrial fertiliser or biofuel.
+Once your food waste bin has been collected, our vehicles take the accumulated material to be processed where it could be reused for example industrial fertiliser or biofuel.

-Once your general waste bin has been collected, our vehicle takes the accumulated waste to Barr Environmental in Alexandria where it is landfilled.
+Once your general waste bin has been collected, our vehicle takes the accumulated waste to landfill.